-The Real-Driving Emissions (RDE) legislation is important to reduce the gap between type-approval vehicle emissions results and those in the real-world so that vehicles driving on the European roads will deliver low emissions as is meant by the EU emissions legislation.
+The Real-Driving Emissions (RDE) legislation is important to reduce the gap between type-approval vehicle emissions results and those in the real-world so that vehicles driving on the European roads deliver low emissions as is meant by the EU emissions legislation.
 RDE provisions have the possibility of positively influencing air quality for European citizens by ensuring that vehicle manufacturers integrate emissions control technologies with engine measures to achieve optimal emissions reduction under driving conditions encountered in use.

 The agreed stepwise and realistic approach on NOx Conformity Factors, to be introduced from 2017 and 2020, will allow best-available technologies to be used and to spread across the fleet over time.